CRYPTSETUP-LUKSADDKEY(8) | Maintenance Commands | CRYPTSETUP-LUKSADDKEY(8) |

 Note that increasing memory cost also increases time, so the final parameter values are measured by a benchmark.
 The benchmark tries to find iteration time (--iter-time) with required memory cost --pbkdf-memory.
 If it is not possible, the memory cost is decreased as well.
 The parallel cost --pbkdf-parallel is constant and is checked against available CPU cores.

-You can see all PBKDF parameters for particular LUKS2 keyslot with cryptsetup-luksDump(8) command.
+You can see all PBKDF parameters for a particular LUKS2 keyslot with the cryptsetup-luksDump(8) command.

 --token-id